Ralph Bakshi: Shift to fantasy film (1976–1978)

 In 1976, Bakshi pitched War Wizards to 20th Century Fox.
 Returning to the fantasy drawings he had created in high school for inspiration, Bakshi intended to prove that he could produce a "family picture" that had the same impact as his adult-oriented films.
 British illustrator Ian Miller and comic book artist Mike Ploog were hired to contribute backgrounds and designs.
 The crew included Vita, Turek, Sparey, Vitello and Spence, who had become comfortable with Bakshi's limited storyboarding and lack of pencil tests.
-As the production costs increased, Fox president Alan Ladd, Jr. declined Bakshi's requests for salary increases, and refused to give him $50,000 to complete the film.
+As the production costs increased, Fox president Alan Ladd Jr. declined Bakshi's requests for salary increases, and refused to give him $50,000 to complete the film.
 At the same time, Ladd was dealing with similar budget problems on George Lucas's Star Wars.
 Bakshi and Lucas had negotiated contracts entitling them to franchise ownership, merchandising and back-end payment, so Ladd suggested that they fund the completion of their films themselves.

 Bakshi chose rotoscoping as a cost-effective way to complete the movie's battle scenes with his own finances.
-Because he could not afford to hire a film crew or actors, or develop 35mm stock, Bakshi requested prints of films that contained the type of large battle scenes needed, including Sergei Eisenstein's Alexander Nevsky, and spliced together the footage he needed.
+Because he could not afford to hire a film crew or actors, or develop 35 mm stock, Bakshi requested prints of films that contained the type of large battle scenes needed, including Sergei Eisenstein's Alexander Nevsky, and spliced together the footage he needed.
 However, the cost of printing photographs of each frame would have cost $3 million.
-Learning that IBM had introduced an industrial-sized photocopier, Bakshi asked one of the company's technical experts if he would be able to feed 35mm reels into the machine to produce enlarged copies of each frame.
+Learning that IBM had introduced an industrial-sized photocopier, Bakshi asked one of the company's technical experts if he would be able to feed 35 mm reels into the machine to produce enlarged copies of each frame.
 The experiment worked, and Bakshi got the pages he needed for a penny per copy.

 As War Wizards neared completion, Lucas requested that Bakshi change the title of his film to Wizards to avoid conflict with Star Wars; Bakshi agreed because Lucas had allowed Mark Hamill to take time off from Star Wars to record a voice for Wizards.
 Although Wizards received a limited release, it was successful in the theaters that showed it and developed a worldwide audience.
 Dave Kehr of The Chicago Reader saw it as "marred by cut-rate techniques and a shapeless screenplay".
 In the view of film historian Jerry Beck, the lead character, an aging sorcerer, "clearly owes much to cartoonist Vaughn Bodé's Cheech Wizard character."